-As we have learned the scope of health effects that come from CBD, the importance of this chemical compound has become widely accepted, and now there are plant breeders concentrating on the CBD, rather than the THC content of the cannabis they grow.
+As we have learned the scope of possible effects that come from CBD specifically, the importance of this chemical compound has become widely accepted – now there are plant breeders concentrating on the CBD, rather than the THC, content of the cannabis they grow.

 How do THC and CBD Work?

 The wide variety of effects we experience from marijuana are largely thanks to cannabinoids and how they interact with our endocannabinoid system (ECS).

 Discovered in the 1990s, the ECS is composed of a series of neuromodulatory lipids known as endocannabinoids and their receptors.
 These receptors are located throughout our bodies and the bodies of other mammals.
 The ECS acts to bridge our body and mind, with receptors found in the brain, immune cells, organs, connective tissues, and glands.